AliBaheri/Einstein-College-of-Medicine_Challenge/README.md

 ### Data:
 Original data: [Citibike Monthly Trip Data](https://s3.amazonaws.com/tripdata/index.html).
-I preprocessed data such that the inputs of our algorithms are `Time` and `Location ID`, and the outputs are `# of bike in` and `# of bike out`.
+Using 2014 data, I preprocessed data such that the inputs of our algorithms are `Time` and `Location ID`, and the outputs are `# of bike in` and `# of bike out`.